awsdocs/amazon-sagemaker-developer-guide/doc_source/amazon-sagemaker-containers.md

 After you build a Docker image, you push it to the Amazon Elastic Container Registry \(Amazon ECR\)\.
 To create a container, you pull the image from Amazon ECR and then build the container using the `docker build` command\.

+**Note**
+For Amazon SageMaker hosting containers for real\-time inference you can push your image to a private Docker registry in your Amazon VPC and pull the image from that private registry to build your container\.
+For more information, see [Use a Private Docker Registry for Real\-Time Inference Containers](your-algorithms-containers-inference-private.md)\.

 When Amazon SageMaker trains a model, it creates the following file folder structure in the container's `/opt/ml` directory\.

 ```